Ecuador & The Galapagos

 Health & Vaccinations: No inoculations are required for entry.
 Travelers with heart conditions or high blood pressure should check with their physicians about high-altitude travel, as well as preventive measures for visiting tropical areas.
 Bottled water is advised and available everywhere.
 For guests traveling to Ecuador's Amazon Region, a yellow fever vaccination is required.

-Drinking water: Bottled mineral water, with or without carbonation, is available at all hotels, ships and lodges.
+Drinking water: Bottled mineral water, with or without carbonation, is available at all hotels, shops, and lodges.
 Ecuadorian beer is excellent, and bottled soft drinks are available everywhere.
 Coffee and tea are usually served at the end of meals.

 Children: Some tours and programs are not suitable for smaller children, and thus not recommended for them.
 Children over eight will have no problem in the mainland or in Galapagos.
 Hotels in the major cities cater to children of all ages, providing children's menus, baby sitters and extra beds/cribs.